Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

 Once more, before comparing our PWL approach against established baselines in the literature, we illustrate its performance.
 In this section, we limit our study to instances under {\em multivariate normal distributed item weights} comprising up to 100 items, as for larger item sizes all approaches time out for most instances.

 An analysis similar to that carried out in the previous section (see \ref{sec:analysis_opt_gap_comp_time_mvn}) reveals that a linearisation setup $W=100$ and $s=0.1$ is also appropriate in this context.
 We solved 1080 instances (see tables in \ref{sec:pivot_tables_pwl}).
 PWL presents some degree of variability linked to instance types across the test bed: SC, ISC, ASC and USW instances being the hardest to solve; average runtime increases from 8.2 seconds (25 items) to 75.1 seconds (100 items), and this increase is stable for varying $c_v$ and $\rho$.
 We observed 11 timeouts.
 Around 94\% of the instances were solved to optimality (up to the prescribed relative tolerance).
-The average, median, and maximum percent optimality gap observed across the whole test bed were 0.001\%, 0.000\%, and 0.068\%, respectively.
+The average, median, and maximum percent optimality gap observed across the whole test bed were 0.001, 0.000, and 0.068, respectively.
 This demonstrates that PWL remains near optimal even when correlation among item weights is considered and modelled via a multivariate normal distribution.

 Next, we consider the performance of PWL against the following two baselines from the literature: SSA and the LC approach of \citep{Fortz2012}.
-The comparison is illustrated in Figure \ref{fig:pwl_vs_baselines_multinormal}.
+The comparison is illustrated in Figure~\ref{fig:pwl_vs_baselines_multinormal}.

 Once more, SAA performed poorly even for the smallest instances.
 LC is again very fast for small instances, but its computational time grows exponentially as the number of items increases.
 Conversely, PWL is slightly slower for small instances, but its computational time grows at a lower rate compared to other approaches as the number of items increases.
-For large instances comprising 100 items, PWL emerges as the clear winner.
+For large instances comprising 100 items PWL scales better.
 To the best of our knowledge, these are the first computational results in the literature investigating the SSKP under multivariate normal demand.